Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 ## Worker QMId needs to be unique

 Every installation of MSMQ on a Windows machine is represented uniquely by a Queue Manager ID (QMId).
-The QMId is stored as a key in the registry, `HKLM\Software\Microsoft\MSMQ\Parameters\Machine Cache`.
+The QMId is stored as a key in the registry, `HKEY_LOCAL_MACHINE\Software\Microsoft\MSMQ\Parameters\Machine Cache`.
 MSMQ uses the QMId to know where is should send acks and replies for incoming messages.

 It is very important that all the machines have their own unique QMId.
 If two or more machines share the same QMId, only one of those machines are able so successfully send and receive messages with MSMQ.
 Exactly which machine works changes in a seemingly random fashion.